prithivprakash/acoustic-seabed-analysis/README.md

 * Automatically compares output for different seabed types
 * Outputs data in plots and exportable datasets (CSV/Excel)

-## 📁 Folder Structure

-* seaBeds.ipynb — Main Jupyter notebook with all simulations and plots
-* seabed\_data/ — Exported graphs and datasets
-* images/ — Screenshots used in the report or README
-* report/ — Documentation and PDF report (optional)

 ## ⚙️ Installation & Setup

 ### 1. System Requirements